Founder/Strategic Advisor

 In 2022, Jim was recognized for his lifelong contributions by the Charleston Animal Society with their highest honor, the Elizabeth Bradham Humanitarian Award.
 This award, given occasionally, not annually, recognizes Jim for all he has accomplished to alleviate the suffering of animals, and his significant and lifelong impact in our local community and beyond.

 Audrey began working at the Center as a Volunteer Staff Member in 2008 and completed an undergraduate internship with the Education Department in 2009.
-Upon graduating from the College of Charleston with a B.S. degree in Biology, Audrey joined the education staff.
-Throughout her childhood, Audrey had opportunities to work with wildlife in a variety of settings, including caring for injured and orphaned animals.
+Upon graduating from the College of Charleston with a B.S. degree in Biology, Audrey joined the education staff full-time.
+Throughout her childhood, she had opportunities to work with wildlife in a variety of settings, including caring for injured and orphaned animals.
 Her growing passion for animals and their welfare led directly to her career in animal husbandry and education with the Center.

 Educator